-TREASON: The death penalty is still in force for this offence, although no one has been charged with it in recent history.
-It was considered in the case of the IRA bomber Patrick McGee, who blew up the Grand Hotel in Brighton during the Conservative Party Conference in 1984.
+TREASON: The death penalty for this offence was abolished in 1990, setting the punishment for treason at life imprisonment, with parole in not less than forty years.
+The last time the death penalty was considered in the case of the IRA bomber Patrick McGee, who blew up the Grand Hotel in Brighton during the Conservative Party Conference in 1984.
 However, it was decided that if he were convicted of the charge it would turn him into a martyr and aggravate the Irish problem.

 MURDER: A person convicted of murder always receives a mandatory life sentence.
 But life does not usually mean life.
 Only the most dangerous killers, usually those who have killed more than one person, like the Yorkshire Ripper, will spend the rest of their lives behind bars.

 Recent guidelines set down by The Lord Chief Justice stipulate that a murderer should serve a minimum of 15 years before being eligible for parole.
 If the defendant pleads guilty he (or she) is entitled to a one-third reduction of this term.
 In sentencing, the Judge uses the 15 years as a starting point, taking into account aggravating or mitigating features (like a plea of guilty) before deciding on what tariff to set.